divyaaxd/Indoor-Scene-Recognition/README.md

 ## Model

 I have designed 6 models characterized by different configurations to study and analyse the dataset.
 I will use data augmentation to generate additional training data from the available training samples, by augmenting the samples using a number of random transformations that provide realistic-looking images to expose the model to more aspects of the data and help it generalise better.

->> Model 1: Deep neural network
+I have used the below models for my project:

->> Model 2: CNN Model with 2 convolutional layers
+**1.Model 1:** Deep neural network
->> Model 3: CNN Model with 3 convolution layers
+**2.Model 2:** CNN Model with 2 convolutional layers
->> Model 4: CNN Model with 3 convolution layers with data augmentation
+**3.Model 3:** CNN Model with 3 convolution layers
->> Model 5: 2 Convolution layers with Batch normalization
+**4.Model 4:** CNN Model with 3 convolution layers with data augmentation **5.Model 5:** 2 Convolution layers with Batch normalization
->> Model 6: 2 Convolution layers and 2 dense layers with data augmentation
+**6.Model 6:** 2 Convolution layers and 2 dense layers with data augmentation